aral/ar.al-site/content/2019/11/11/small-technology-foundation-personal-web-prototype-01-a-mobile-portable-personal-web-server/index.md

 1. On the Raspberry Pi, select _Preferences → Raspberry Pi Configuration_ from the Raspberry menu.

-2. In the settings box that appears, set the `subdomain.doma.in` name you will serve your site from in the _Hostname_ field.
+2. In the settings box that appears, set the `subdomain.your.domain` name you will serve your site from in the _Hostname_ field.

 3. In the Interfaces tab, select the _Enable_ radio button next for the _SSH_ field.